Article I – Name

 Article X – Emergency Conditions

-Article X cannot be activated at any time except during a State of Emergency as defined by Article X, Section C.
+Article X cannot be activated at any time except during State of Emergency or Force Majeure Conditions as defined by Article X, Section C.

-Once declared, CoastCon, Inc. will remain in a State of Emergency for the lesser of period of time equal to six (6) months or until the next Annual Convention.
+Once declared, CoastCon, Inc. will remain in a State of Emergency or Force Majeure condition for the lesser of period of time equal to six (6) months or until the next Annual Convention.

-While CoastCon, Inc. is in a State of Emergency as defined by Article X, Section C, the following provisions will be in effect:
+While CoastCon, Inc. is in a State of Emergency or Force Majeure as defined by Article X, Section C, the following provisions will be in effect: